Thunderbirds (2004 film): Filming and post-production

 Other filming locations included Wellington College, Berkshire for Alan's school ("Wharton Academy"), University College London for the exterior of the fictional Bank of London, and Cliveden House, Buckinghamshire for Lady Penelope's mansion; this latter location had speed bumps removed from the drive to avoid damage to the FAB 1 vehicle.

 A number of scenes were excised from the final cut of the film.
 A different opening was filmed, with Alan partaking in some kind of motorcycle race; footage was included in trailers for the film.
-FAB-1 was also intended to be fired at by missiles when approaching Tracy Island for the second time, upon which a pedalo life raft would deploy; footage of this is utilised for a comedic scene at the end of the film.
-Versions of both scenes are present in novelizations and tie-in books.
+FAB-1 was also intended to be fired at by missiles when approaching Tracy Island for the second time, upon which a pedalo life raft would deploy; footage of this is used for a comedic scene at the end of the film.
+Versions of both scenes are present in novelisations and tie-in books.

-Thunderbirds is dedicated to the memory of Stephen Lowen, a rigger on the film, who died in a fall whilst dismantling one of the sets.
+Thunderbirds is dedicated to the memory of Stephen Lowen, a rigger on the film, who died in a fall while dismantling one of the sets.

 Differences from the original

 There are numerous changes from the original series.
 The Thunderbirds fleet, Tracy Island, and the International Rescue uniforms have all been redesigned; Tracy Island is now referred to by name in dialogue, as is the Hood.
 International Rescue is also referred to as "Thunderbirds" by the general public.

-Numerous promotional materials described this version of Jeff Tracy as having set up International Rescue in the year 2010.
-As such, a common misconception is that the film's setting was changed to this year from the original's 2065 setting.
-Working trailers confirm that the actual events of the film take place in March of 2020, but the mistake was proliferated enough to impact merchandise.

 In the original series, Alan and Tin-Tin are much closer to the age of the rest of the Tracy brothers.
 Fermat Hackenbacker and Onaha are new characters conceived for the film, with the latter taking the position of Grandma Tracy, who has been omitted from the film.
-The Kyrano change nationality in the film; they are Malaysian in the TV series but are depicted as being from India in the film.
+Tin-Tin and Kyrano change nationality in the film; they are Malaysian in the TV series but are depicted as being from India in the film.

 Although the exact identities of the Thunderbirds remain secret, International Rescue now allows itself to be filmed and photographed on missions, which was forbidden in the original series.

+Debate over setting

+Promotional materials unanimously described this version of Jeff Tracy as having set up International Rescue in the year 2010.
+Some went on to describe the events of the film as taking place then, including StudioCanal's own website.
+This change from the original series' setting (itself a source of controversy) was repeated enough to impact merchandise.
+Conversely, other promotional materials, including working trailers suggest that the actual events of the film take place in March 2020; if the setting of the original series is taken as 2026, then the ages of the Tracy brothers indeed line up.
+This is an opinion shared by Frakes, who argued that the setting was deliberately chosen "it meant we didn't mess with the continuity of the original show or the fondness that everyone has for it in terms of the timeline".